Mandalorian007/questland-handbook/how-stuff-works.md

 with attack and defense orbs, and then everything else to get the most value from your upgrades.
 Just like with leveling your orbs we recommend upgrading them evenly because of the large cost increase to upgrade each level.

+### Calculating orb bonus
+The formula for calculating an orb's bonus is as follows (confirmed December 2019 via support):

+(Base orb stat + orb enhancement bonus * potential) * 5% = Enhancement bonus increase
+Note: Orb enhancement bonus is the count of the times boosted so a +7 would be a 6 bonus

+Example:  Hope Reborn Orb (potential 62) at a +7 enhancement (192 + 62 * 6) * 5% = 28.2 extra points

+//TODO confirm with devs the final calculation for orb overall bonus.

 ### Gearing with orbs
 //TODO add a link to the "gearing" information explaining how to select your orbs.